inveniosoftware/docs-invenio-rdm/docs/develop/architecture/requests.md

 - Invitations to join
 - Claiming of records

-From technical perspective, the goal is to enable faster development of automation tasks in InvenioRDM, by not having to design and invent a new user interface for every new type of automation.
+From technical perspective, the goal is to enable faster development of automation tasks with human involvement in InvenioRDM, by not having to design and invent a new user interface for every new type of automation.
+Also, it streamlines and centralizes the UX for how users deal with requests.

 ## Overview